Brum (TV series)

-Set in Birmingham, England (referred to as "Big Town" in the series) and produced by Ragdoll Productions, Brum was first broadcast in 1991 and the last live-action series was broadcast in 2002.
+Set in Birmingham, England (referred to as the "Big Town" in the series) and produced by Ragdoll Productions, Brums first broadcasting was in 1991 and the last live-action series was broadcast in 2002.
 It was initially directed, written and produced by Anne Wood and initially narrated by Toyah Willcox who also provided the voice for Brum and all the characters in story form.
-In series 3, all the characters including Brum were silent except for the car noises.
-The narrator provided commentary rather than the previous story form.
+In series 3, all the characters including Brum were silent except for all the car noises.
+Children provided commentary similar to silent film rather than a single narrator who spoke out the dialogue in a third-person story form.
 A new CGI-animated series, aimed at young pre-school children, was produced in 2016.